GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 This utility provides a web application which can be used to visualise the flow of execution stages within a BigQuery job.
 This may be useful in identifying problematic stages and provides greater usability for large query plans than the default query plan explanation in the Google Cloud Console.

 ## Release Notes
+**6 October 2019**

+* Added Progress View.
+See graphic display of work units comnpleted over time
+* Highlight nodes that are still running.
+Useful for jobs that die
+* Fix Stage display bug - when job was cancelled stage status was not displayed

+**15 July 2019**

-15 July 2019 - in order to have the appliction whitelisted on appspot.com, the automatic login had to be disabled to allow users to access the Terms and Privacy page prior to logging in.
+in order to have the appliction whitelisted on appspot.com, the automatic login had to be disabled to allow users to access the Terms and Privacy page prior to logging in.

 Treeview will by default hide reparttions.